Sperm Whale watching in Kaikoura, Canterbury, New Zealand

 Activity and Adventure

 Wake up and make your way down the breathtakingly beautiful West Coast.
 Along the way there are plenty of spots you can stop off at and take some travel photos for your New Zealand album.
 The next day take part in a guided ‘heli-hike’ on Franz Josef glacier itself!
 Don the appropriate kit and listen as your guide talks you through the skill of walking across a groaning ice field.
 Then it’s a stunning helicopter trip to the glacier before you start your hike.
 Spend an hour hiking under, over and through all sorts of glorious ice formations, all the while learning about the history of the glacier.
-Hike complete, it’s time to soak those aching muscles and warm up in the hot pools at the heli hiking base centre.
-Your base at Franz Joseph will be the cosy and luxurious Glenfern Villas.
+Hike complete, it’s time to soak those aching muscles and warm up in the hot pools at the heli hiking base center.
+Your base at Franz Joseph will be the cozy and luxurious Glenfern Villas.

 The next morning leave for Wanaka, this route will see you journey through the forests, coasts and mountains of the remarkable Haast Pass and along the edge of Mount Aspiring National Park.
 It's definitely worth stopping off at the Blue Pools and Thunder Creek Falls - two of the South Islands' hidden gems!
 While the drive takes around five hours, go slow - the views are worth it.
 Spend the night at Te Wanaka Lodge, a welcoming guest house in the centre of town.